 |The world's first online MA in animation|

-Until now, if you wanted to do an MA in animation, you had to go to a university and study there, at a place and time that is convenient for the university.
+Until we launched this course, if you wanted to achieve a master's degree in 3D animation, you had to go to a university and study there, at a place and time that is convenient for the university.
 Never mind that you have a day job and a family - you have to study when it suits them, not when it suits you.

-Now, you will be able to complete your degree online, from anywhere in the world.
+Now you can complete your degree online, from anywhere in the world.
 You don't even need to show up for graduation - though you will definitely be invited!
-We are at present (correct us if we're wrong!) the only facility in the world offering an online MA in Animation.

 What will you learn?